 At the heart of improving project the team’s effectiveness lies the ability of project team members to reflect on what they are doing, to create the conditions necessary to achieve their goals.
 Project teams find it difficult to openly examine behavior on their own; they often need the help of a facilitator.

-WHAT IS GROUP FACILITATION?
+WHAT IS PROJECT TEAM FACILITATION?

 The facilitator's main task is to help the group increase effectiveness by improving its process and structure.